knative/docs/docs/install/operator/configuring-eventing-cr.md

 - all image links are accessible without using secrets
 - images are defined in the accepted format `docker.io/knative-images/${NAME}:{CUSTOM-TAG}`

-First, you need to make sure your images are saved in the following link:
+First, you need to make sure your images are pushed to the following image tags:

 | Deployment | Container | Docker image |
 |----|----|----|